Early Childhood Education (ECED)

 ECED 252 Foundations of Early Childhood 3.00

-Study and evaluation of early childhood models, theory, and practice for children birth to grade 3..
-Students study major developmental systems, including motor, socio-emotional, and cognitive-linguistic within a cultural framework.
-Students review major constructs in contemporary child development, such as attachment, personality and temperament, as well as develop skills in observation and assessment.
-Includes 8 hours of field observation in programs serving young children.
+Study and evaluation of early childhood models, theory, and practice for children birth to grade 3.
+An emphasis is placed on the advantages and limitations of early childhood learning theories and how these apply to student learning.
+Students study major developmental systems, including motor, socio-emotional, and cognitive-linguistic, within a cultural framework.
+Students review major constructs in contemporary child development,.
+Students also explore how health, safety, and nutrition influence children’s physical growth, cognitive development, and learning behaviors.
+Students examine strategies for fostering healthy habits and designing safe and supportive environments..
 A minimum grade of C in this course is required for all education majors.
-This course should be taken concurrently with EngED 363.
-Typically Offered: Fall Term Online

 Prerequisites:

-Teacher Education Non-Academic Test (TB and Criminal Background Check)
+- Teacher Education Non-Academic Test (Criminal Background Check)

 Transfer credits ONLY from another accredited institution not equivalent to a UW-Superior course.

-ECED 353 Exceptional Needs of Young Children 3.00
+ECED 353 Inclusive Practices for Young Children 3.00

 Examines the knowledge and skills required to assess and identify children birth through age 8 with exceptional educational needs and talents.
-Principles and theories of atypical child growth and development, learning theory, child maltreatment group organization and management for young children are explored.
+Principles and theories of atypical child growth and development are explored.
 Develops an understanding of clinical diagnoses common to infants and young children, the knowledge necessary to implement developmentally appropriate assessment tools and to promote parent education and family involvement with young children within an interdisciplinary framework.
-Includes up to 10 hours of Fieldwork in a 4K inclusive environment.
+Explores gifted and talented abilities, culturally diverse backgrounds, and English Language Learners.
+Emphasizes least restrictive environments and inclusive learning environments.
+Includes 10 hours of Fieldwork in a 4K inclusive environment.
 A minimum grade of C in this course is required for all education majors.

 Prerequisites: